chainer/chainerui/README.md

 The Chainer UI server watches two files under the registerd directories.

 - `log`: a json file crested by `LogReport` extension.
 - `args`: *(optional)* a json file, which includes key-value pairs you want to see on Chainer UI along with logs.
-See [`ArgsReport`](https://github.com/pfn-intern/intern-chainer-ui/tree/master/_extension) for details.
+See [`args_report.py`](https://github.com/pfn-intern/intern-chainer-ui/tree/master/_extension) for a sample extension to dump command line arguments to `args` file.

 ```
 path/to/result